 Become a Common Good Municipality

-A city can become a Common Good Municipality by passing a council resolution in support of ECG adopting at least one of the five approaches listed below.
+A city can become a Common Good Municipality by passing a council resolution in support of ECG by creating a Common Good Balance Sheet.
+Additionally, a municipality can adopt four more approaches, as listed below.
 Municipalities can supplement and reinforce their activities with their own ideas and initiatives.

 Create a Common Good Balance Sheet for administrative and economic departments in local authorities, and for city-owned businesses and organisations, then publish them.
-The steps involved are the same as those for companies.
+The steps involved are:

-A separate matrix and handbook have been specially drawn up for use in creating a balance sheet for local or regional authorities:
+A separate matrix and workbook have been specially drawn up for use in creating a balance sheet for local or regional authorities:

 - Gemeinwohl-Matrix für Gemeinden, Version 1.0 (November 2015) (German)